PluMGMK/vbesvga.drv/README.md

 ## Program Manager limitations

 When using high-colour modes, Program Manager may complain that there is not enough memory to convert all the icons.
 There is nothing I can do about this, as it is a limitation of Program Manager itself, as described [in this VOGONS post](https://www.vogons.org/viewtopic.php?t=48203).
 It tries to stuff all the 32*32 icon bitmaps for each program group into a single 64k segment, so the max icons you can have per group is floor(65535 / (32 * 32 * (Total bit depth / 8))).
-That's 31 for 16-bit modes, 21 for 24-bit modes (accessible only with `Allow3ByteMode=1`) and 15 for 32-bit modes.
+That's 31 for 16-bit modes, 21 for 24-bit modes (not accessible with `Allow3ByteMode=0`) and 15 for 32-bit modes.
 (This limitation doesn't come into play for 8-bit modes, because there is a hard limit of 50 icons anyway, regardless of bitmap sizes.)

 ## Screenshots